PNaveenKumar1/dummy/README.md

 - --D_MODEL : Sets the model dimension for sequential embeddings.

-- --REL_EMB : Specifies the size of the relation embeddings, 16- nifty500, 128 - nasdaq100, sp500
+- --REL_EMB : Specifies the size of the relation embeddings. nifty500 - 16, nasdaq100, sp500 - 128

 - --TPP_EMB : Sets the embedding size for each node and relation in the TPP.

-- --ENCODER_LAYER transf: Uses a Transformer-based encoder layer.
+- --ENCODER_LAYER : Uses a Transformer-based encoder layer.

 ## Data Preparation